We offer three main specifications of computers which all offer differing performance and price levels, but which one is best for your needs?

 Designed to be a cost effective way to achieve a multi-screen system, these computers are good for people who primarily use their PC’s to perform standard tasks such as Word Processing, Emailing, and Internet Browsing.

-For traders they are perfect machines for displaying charts.
+For traders they are good machines for displaying charts.

 They offer solid performance at a low price point and use the 7th generation Intel Kaby Lake chips.

 The Ultra Series